PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 {}: {MY_ENV_VAR = "foo";}
 ```

-We can specify environment variables that will be available inside the neovim
+We can specify environment variables that will be available inside the Neovim
 edition runtime.
 I am currently using it to specify `OPENAI_API_KEY`.

 ```nix